ku-sldg/haskell-am/README.md

 1)  Generate random well-formed Haskell ADTs(Abstract Data Types) and JSON objects relevant to our Attestation Manager
 2)  Translate to/from ADTs and their JSON representation

 It is meant to be useful for testing against implementations outside of the Haskell ecosystem.
 It can provide well-formed test inputs, and it can also act as an oracle for JSON parsing.
 The Haskell ADT definitions are here:  [CoplandLang.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/src/CoplandLang.hs).
-A formal description of the ADTs and their JSON representations is here:  [Copland terms and JSON](https://ku-sldg.github.io/copland///resources/copland_core.pdf).
+A formal description of the ADT grammars and their JSON representations are here:  [Copland terms and JSON](https://github.com/ku-sldg/json-am/blob/master/copland_json.pdf).

-* You must provide EXACTLY ONE of the following options:  `-q`, `-p`, `-t`, `-e` that specify which of the following type of thing you'd like to generate/translate:  RequestMessage, ResponseMessage, Copland Term, or Copland Evidence.
+* You must provide EXACTLY ONE of the following options:  `-t`(Copland Phrase), `-e`(Concrete Evidence), `-y`(Evidence Type), `-q`(RequestMessage), `-p`(ResponseMessage), `-s`(SigRequestMessage), `-u`(SigResponseMessage), `-k`(AspRequestMessage), `-m`(AspResponseMessage), to specify the type of thing you'd like to generate/translate.
 *  If `-d` is set, the OUTPUT will be the Haskell ADT representation.
 Otherwise the OUTPUT will be the JSON representation.
 *  Generator Mode:  `-n N` will generate N random things of the type you specify and output them newline-separated.
 *  Translator Mode:  If `-n N` is NOT set (or if N==0), the executable becomes a translator to/from JSON and the ADT representations.
 The input representation is always opposite of the output representation(determined by `-d`).
 For example: if `-d` is set the input will be JSON and the output will be the ADT (and vice-versa if `-d` is NOT set).
+* If `-l` is set: use local datatypes specified in Haskell concrete syntax, defined in Main module of generator executable:  `gen_app/GenMain.hs`, functions with names that start with "local_vals_".
 * `-i FILENAME` optional input file (stdIn if omitted)
 * `-o FILENAME` optional output file (stdOut if omitted)
 *  **NOTE**:  input and output terms/JSON are always newline-separated.